tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_6.md

         }
 ```

-Now I am showing how it is working in a way that the current state can also be cached.
+Now I show the current implementation that enable the aggregate-state caching:

 ```FSharp
     let inline getState<'A, 'E